Note: We utilize affiliate links. See our disclosure page for more info.

 Know what?
 I think that’s actually the majority of the problem.
 We’re focusing on the sin and not the Savior.

 You see praying, reading the bible, and going to church are all very good things.
 But, you don’t do those things to remove sin.
 You do those things because your sin has already been removed.
 You do those things in response to a loving God Who took our sin upon Himself.
 We love Him because He loved us.

 When you’re walking in the Spirit and have a momentary stumble in the flesh, you don’t create a list of ten ways to avoid doing that again.
 You get up and start walking again.
-Satan wants to keep you at the point of the fall but Jesus says, “Hey, what are you doing?
-I’m not over there.
+Satan wants to keep you at the point of the fall, but Jesus says, “Hey, what are you doing?
+I’m not back there.
 I’m over here.”